 Choices (The Looking Glass # 1)

-This is the first of a series "The Looking Glass" It's a world where magical things can happen, though set in a contemporary setting.
-A mirror, when looked upon, can show you your one true love.
+Choices is the first of a series, "The Looking Glass."
+It's a world where magical things can happen, though set in a contemporary setting.
 In Choices, Marc sees a man in the mirror.
 But Marc is straight, so why would he fall in love with a guy?
-His journey into self discovery and meeting Liam, the man who he's supposed to fall in love with are both funny and touching.
+His journey into self-discovery and meeting Liam, the man who he's supposed to fall in love with, is both funny and touching.
 Here's the blurb:

 BLURB: Marc's straight, always has been and thought he always would be, but when he's shown his true love in a magic mirror he's shocked to find out his true love is a man.
 Not only that, it's up to him to convince his true love they're meant to be together.
 All bad enough, but after finding Liam, the only way he’s able to persuade Liam to go out with him is to offer him sex -- even though that's something Marc's definitely not ready for.